lawrencelomax/LLUnitTestDemo/README.md

 ==============
 A Unit Testing demo for Sydney Cocoaheads Demo

 This is a Sample Project from a CocoaHeads Sydney Presentation.
 It isn't a intended to be an example of best practice of testing and patterns, just as a foil for showing how making an implementation more testable makes the code better independent of the tests themselves.

-I'll upload the slides shortly.
+The slides are also available in this repo.

 There are two tags ```bad``` and ```good```.
 Diff the two to see how the code has been refactored, without functionality changing.